 - Parents found the rosin included to be low quality.

-Our favorite would have to be the Cecilio Electric Violin.
+Our pick for the best kids violin would have to be the Cecilio Electric Violin.
 It looks stunning, and it’s suitable for children who enjoy modern music.

 Do you know how to play the violin?
 What is it about the instrument that interests your child?
 Share a few comments below!